Is Circadian Rhythm Fasting the most natural way to better health and well-being? Human evolution and research may point to that being the case.

 We also have a need for increased nutrients to fuel our bodies during those times.
 Again, as you may have guessed in the evening as melatonin levels increase preparing for the body’s rest and repair food is discouraged.

 Many experts believe aligning your eating habits with your natural Circadian Rhythm will increase the ability to maintain optimal weight and improve overall health and well-being.

 All human beings have evolved to be in sync with our Circadian Rhythm.
 All over the world, human beings practice similar wake, sleep, and eating patterns.

 As a result, going against our metabolism by foregoing nightly sleep or eating late at night puts us at higher risk of obesity, diabetes, and other ailments.

 As a result, we have evolved to practice a form of intermittent fasting as we naturally refrain from eating as we rest and repair during the night.

-Just following our natural metabolism by eating earlier during the day and fasting during the night benefits our health and wellbeing.
+Just following our natural metabolism by eating earlier during the day and fasting during the night benefits our health and well-being.

 A Circadian Rhythm diet is a form of intermittent fasting.
 The difference is intermittent fasting allows you to set your own feeding schedule circadian rhythm fasting requires you to stop eating by 7 pm.

-Another small but powerful difference is Circadian Rhythm Fasting encourages you to breakfast in the morning.
+Another small but powerful difference is Circadian Rhythm Fasting encourages you to have breakfast in the morning.
 Yes, you must eat breakfast to fuel the beginning of your day when cortisol is present at its highest level.